sami-alaloosi/Password-Generator/README.md

 ## Overview
-This tool will allow you to automatically generate a passwords based on guidelines that you set to create strong and unpredictable passwords for each of your accounts.
+This tool will allow you to automatically generate passwords based on guidelines that you set to create strong and unpredictable passwords for each of your accounts.

 ![](images/password.jpg)